 “TALK, TRY, TELL: Challenges and Opportunities for Theory-Grounded Data Visualization in Extended Reality” addresses these gaps through an innovative “TALK, TRY, TELL” format that combines theoretical discourse with hands-on experience.
 Expert speakers present their own research on theory and practice and examine how established principles translate to immersive environments, representing a diverse and balanced spectrum from XR specialists and information designers, including implementers and theorists (TALK).

-Following the presentations, attendees will engage with two virtual reality (VR) demonstration applications built on different engines and hardware to exemplify approaches in immersive analytics: biomedical data visualization involving 3D models of adult human anatomy and collaborative network visualization and analysis (TRY).
+Following the presentations, attendees will engage with three virtual reality (VR) demonstration applications built on different engines and hardware to exemplify approaches in immersive analytics: biomedical data visualization involving 3D models of adult human anatomy, collaborative network visualization and analysis, as well as immersive and ubiquitous analysis via XR on the web (TRY).

 During the TRY phase, the audience will be invited to share their insights on the individual experiences exhibited via a digital whiteboard (TELL).
 This format ensures attendees not only understand the conceptual challenges but also experience the perceptual and interaction complexities first-hand.
 The panel aims to establish a roadmap for developing both theoretical foundations and practical toolkits to advance data visualization in XR as a mature field with strong theory and practice within the visualization community.